dotnet/Open-XML-SDK/CONTRIBUTING.md

 Building, testing, and packing this repository can be done by using the standard dotnet CLI commands (e.g. `dotnet build`, `dotnet test`, `dotnet pack`, etc.).

-Since there are a number of targets for the project, and loading all at once may cause slow performance in Visual Studio, the target framework can be controlled by an environment variable.
-This is controlled in [Directory.Build.props](./Directory.Build.props) via the environment variable `ProjectLoadStyle`.
-This changes over time, but that file will contain what the available load configurations are.
-By default, this will try to default to the current LTS version of .NET Core, but allows development against previous targets if needed.
-This is helpful, for instance, if you don't have the latest .NET installed.
-The continuous integration system sets `ProjectLoadStyle=All` to build for all targets.

 [VisualStudio]: https://docs.microsoft.com/dotnet/core/install/sdk?pivots=os-windows#install-with-visual-studio